NCCA/AppLauncher/help/AboutText.md

 [rustup](https://www.rust-lang.org/tools/install) is a simple tool to install rust into your local environment so you can start developing in rust.
 You may need to add .cargo/bin to your path and re-start the terminal.

 ---

+# VenvCleaner

+This tool allows you to scan and find .venv files on your disk to help clean them.
+This was written as an exercise in "vibe" coding by Jon. you can read more [here](https://github.com/NCCA/VenvCleaner).

+You can run this app in the terminal using venv_cleaner which will work as a simple cli tool.
+If you use the flag venv_cleaner --tui you will get the terminal user interface mode.

+---

 # Code

 [Visual Studio Code](https://code.visualstudio.com/) is a very useful editor there are full instructions on setting up things [here](https://code.visualstudio.com/docs) you can use the code command in the terminal to open the editor.
 Note this is a RHEL installed version and will not get updated regularly.
 If you need the very latest versions, you should install it locally.